scparedes/SPYQL/README.md

 'SELECT a.*, b.* FROM apples a inner join bananas b using (a,b) WHERE length(a.y) != length(b.z) and length(a.y) > 2 GROUP BY a.y HAVING count(a.y)<5 ORDER BY b.z LIMIT 15'
 ```
 ### Component Addition
-You can use SPYQL to build compound queries.
+You can use SPYQL to build compound queries by actually adding them together.
 Say, for instance, you had a base query and you wanted to add some constraints:
 ```python
 from spyql import SQL, SQLWhere, SQLLimit